Harsh Economic Times and Love Turned Sour Pushed Naivasha Woman To Kill Her 4 Children, Note To Son Shows -

 A note recovered from the house in which the four children were found dead shows that the killing was premeditated and the woman was troubled.

-Kahawa Tungu is in possession of the photo of the emotional note addressed to Beatrice’s son only identified as Alex.
+Kahawa Tungu is in possession of a photo of the emotional note addressed to Beatrice’s son only identified as Alex.

 Alex was away with his younger brother Bravo when their mother killed their siblings identified as Melody, Samantha, Whitney and William.